-(13) Consists of expected contributions to Registrant's defined benefit pension plan for the years 2017 and 2018.
-Contribution to the pension plan will be the higher of the minimum required contribution under the Employee Retirement Income Security Act ("ERISA") or the amounts that are recovered in customer rates and approved by the CPUC.
-In December 2016, the CPUC approved the water general rate case that will set new rates for the years 2016 - 2018.
-These expected contributions are estimates and are consistent with the amounts included in customer rates.
-However, they are subject to change based on, among other things, the limits established for federal tax deductibility (pension plan) and the significant impact that returns on plan assets and changes in discount rates have on such amounts.
+(13) Consists of expected contributions to Registrant's defined benefit pension plan for the years 2018 through 2021.
+Contribution to the pension plan are expected to be the higher of the minimum required contribution under the Employee Retirement Income Security Act ("ERISA") or the amounts that are recovered in customer rates and approved by the CPUC.
+These amounts are estimates and are subject to change based on, among other things, the limits established for federal tax deductibility (pension plan) and the significant impact that returns on plan assets and changes in discount rates have on such amounts.

-(14) Other commitments consist primarily of (i) a \$150.0 million syndicated revolving credit facility, of which \$90.0 million was outstanding as of December 31, 2016, (ii) a \$4.4 million asset retirement obligation of GSWC that reflects the retirement of wells by GSWC, which by law need to be properly capped at the time of removal, (iii) an irrevocable letter of credit in the amount of \$340,000 for the deductible in Registrant's business automobile insurance policy, (iv) an irrevocable letter of credit issued on behalf of GSWC in the amount of \$385,000 as security for the purchase of power by GSWC under an energy scheduling agreement with Automated Power Exchange, (v) \$5.4 million in letters of credit issued on behalf of GSWC representing a percentage of total ARRA funds received for reimbursement of capital costs related to the installation of meters for conversion of non-metered service to metered service in GSWC's Arden-Cordova district, (vi) a \$15,000 irrevocable letter of credit issued on behalf of GSWC pursuant to a franchise agreement with the City of Rancho Cordova, and (vii) an irrevocable letter of credit in the amount of \$3.6 million pursuant to a settlement agreement with Southern California Edison Company to cover GSWC's commitment to pay the settlement amount.
-All of the letters of credit are issued pursuant to the syndicated revolving credit facility contains restrictions on prepayments, disposition of property, mergers, liens and negative pledges, indebtedness and guaranty obligations, transactions with affiliates, minimum interest coverage requirements, a maximum debt-to-capitalization ratio, and a minimum debt rating from Moody's or S&P of Baa3 or BBB-, respectively.
-As of December 31, 2016, AWR was in compliance with these covenants with an interest coverage ratio of 7.07 times interest expense, a debt ratio of 0.46-to-1.00 and debt ratings of A+ and A2.
+(14) Other commitments consist primarily of (i) a \$150 million syndicated revolving credit facility, of which \$59.0 million was outstanding as of December 31, 2017, (ii) a \$5.0 million asset retirement obligation of GSWC that reflects the retirement of wells by GSWC, which by law need to be properly capped at the time of removal, (iii) an irrevocable letter of credit in the amount of \$340,000 for the deductible in Registrant's business automobile insurance policy, (iv) an irrevocable letter of credit issued on behalf of GSWC in the amount of \$585,000 as security for the purchase of power by BVES under an energy scheduling agreement with Automated Power Exchange, (v) \$5.4 million in letters of credit issued on behalf of GSWC related to funds received for reimbursement of capital costs related to the installation of meters for conversion of non-metered service to metered service in GSWC's Arden-Cordova district, and (vi) a \$15,000 irrevocable letter of credit issued on behalf of GSWC pursuant to a franchise agreement with the City of Rancho Cordova.
+All of the letters of credit are issued pursuant to the syndicated revolving credit facility.
+The syndicated revolving credit facility contains restrictions on prepayments, disposition of property, mergers, liens and negative pledges, indebtedness and guaranty obligations, transactions with affiliates, minimum interest coverage requirements, a maximum debt-to-capitalization ratio, and a minimum debt rating.
+Pursuant to the credit agreement, AWR must maintain a minimum interest coverage ratio of 3.25 times interest expense, a maximum total funded debt ratio of 0.65-to-1.00 and a minimum debt rating from Moody's or S&P of Baa3 or BBB-, respectively.
+As of December 31, 2017, AWR was in compliance with these covenants with an interest coverage ratio of 0.42-to-1.00 and debt ratings of A+ and A2.